blitzy-public-samples/blitzy-bank-system/README.md

 # Bank Internal System Corpus

-Purpose:
+This corpus combines repositories representing deployment authority, runtime identity, secret management, and service relationships.

-Evaluate whether authority, permissions, identities, credentials, secrets, and service dependencies can be reconstructed across multiple enterprise systems.
+The objective is to analyze how trust, authority, credentials, and permissions may propagate across these domains.
 Repositories:

 - GitLab